 The Budget Facility for Infrastructure (BFI) was introduced in 2016 as a reform to the budget process.
 It supports the execution of national priority projects and programmes by establishing specialised structures, procedures and criteria for committing fiscal resources to public infrastructure spending.
-As directed by Cabinet, National Treasury is working jointly with other stakeholders to support the development of a robust pipeline of infrastructure projects.
+As directed by Cabinet, the National Treasury is working jointly with other stakeholders to support the development of a robust pipeline of infrastructure projects.
 The aim is to support quality public investments through robust project appraisal, effective project development and execution and sustainable financing arrangements.

-The call for submissions has been divided into two parts as follows:
+The call for submissions is as follows: